 Over the years, performing and visual arts have been intrinsic to the curriculum at all grade levels.
 Since 1994, the presentation of the school musical has become a much enjoyed and anticipated annual event.
 A tour of the school campus reveals a kaleidoscope of original art.

 Our Lady of the Assumption Catholic School remains a vital force within the academic community of Atlanta.
 Each year students attain exemplary scores on standardized tests ranking OLA Catholic School in the top ten percent nationally.
-More than ninety-two percent of the students are accepted into Marist, St. Pius X, and Blessed Trinity High Schools, while other students attend leading private and public schools.
+More than ninety-five percent of the students are accepted into Marist, St. Pius X, and Blessed Trinity High Schools, while other students attend leading private and public schools.

 The celebration of its sixty-fifth anniversary in 2016 and its continuing accreditation by Cognia are milestones appreciated by the OLA School Community.
 However, it is the value of service and the importance of education that are enduring hallmarks of Our Lady of the Assumption Catholic School.
 The community remains grateful to the Sisters of Mercy for establishing these time honored traditions and to the Marist priests for their support of this legacy.